VELUM: Ultra-Lightweight Composite Membranes for Minimal-Leakage Aerial Vehicles

 A New Membrane Architecture for the Next Generation of Airships

 Airships and aerostats are experiencing a renaissance.
-Driven by the need for persistent, energy-efficient aerial platforms — from surveillance to cargo transport — interest in lighter-than-air vehicles has grown significantly in recent years.
+Driven by the need for persistent, energy-efficient aerial platforms, from surveillance to cargo transport, interest in lighter-than-air vehicles has grown significantly in recent year.
 At the heart of any aerostat is its envelope membrane: the structure that contains the lifting gas, bears the aerodynamic loads, and must do all of this at the lowest possible mass.
+The membrane must also reduce gas losses as much as possible.
+Gases used to lift airships are composed of very small molecules (helium or hydrogen) that tend to gradually escape through any membrane, so being as impermeable as possible is a critical property of any membrane.

 The Problem: Leakage vs. Mass Trade-off